LogoCustom Linear Actuator

 S8 · IEC

-IEC 60228 publication page
+IEC 60228:2023 publication page (Edition 4)

 • - Useful boundary for converting harness-risk index into conductor-level calculations.